 Does this feel familiar to you?
-You go out to the garden, ready to harvest your succulent vegetables.
+You go out to the garden, ready to harvest your lovely vegetables.
 You head to your favorite tomato or cucumber plant for some lovely additions to your newly harvested greens, only to find that your vegetables are rotting.
 Why?
 You, my friend, may be seeing blossom end rot.

 Blossom end rot can be a real discouragement in the garden, especially if you have diligently cared for your seedlings and plants.
 The goal of vegetable gardening, of course, is to get fruit, and it can be so exciting to see your plants producing.
 Equally as deflating is to see that fruit shriveling at the end, and eventually dying, never to make it to your family’s dinner table.